Better layouts for queue lines

 According to Richard Larson of MIT, considered to be an authority on lines, the psychology of queuing is more important than the statistics of the wait itself.
 Unoccupied time (standing still) feels longer than occupied time (moving).
 We prefer to keep moving.

 Mirrors are often installed next to elevators - if people have something to do (checking their appearance) the wait for the elevator seems shorter.
-As is done in some theme parks, long que lines could have video monitors, posters, or views of the attraction.
+In some theme parks, long quelines have video monitors, posters, or views of the attraction.

 The biggest influence on our feelings about lines has to do with our perception of fairness.